Lee Frost Photography

 My ‘big break’, if that’s what you can call it, came in 1988.
 Having Interrailed through Europe to Istanbul with a mate the previous year, I entered a portfolio of travel images into a competition run by SLR Photography magazine and by some minor miracle, I won.
 The prize was a week on location in Turkey shooting the SunMed Go Turkey holiday brochure with a professional travel photographer.
 I had a ball – and as much Fuji Velvia as I could shoot.
 Six months later, I was offered a job as features writer on the very same magazine, having never had a word published in my life, or even applied for the job.

 Maybe they spotted something I missed, because I took to writing about photography like a duck to water.
 Rising rapidly through the editorial ranks, I was part of a small team that launched and produced the highly-successful Photo Answers magazine.
-Within two years I was assistant editor of Practical Photography magazine, in the days when ‘PP’ was selling over 100,000 copies a month.
+Within two years I was assistant editor of Practical Photography magazine, working alongside the legendary Will Cheung, in the days when ‘PP’ was selling over 100,000 copies a month.

-Three decades, 20 books, thousands of magazine articles and hundreds of thousands of images later, I’m still managing to hang on in there.
+Over three decades, 20 books, thousands of magazine articles and a milliion images later, I’m still managing to hang on in there.
 Unlike my hair.
 My photographs are marketed by various libraries including Robert Harding and Getty Images (though ‘stock’ photography is something I’ve never taken as seriously as I should).
 For the last 20 years I’ve also been leading sell-out photography workshops and tours around the world, passing on my passion to like-minded souls who pay good money to be deprived of sleep in pursuit of the perfect image.

 After so long at this game, you’d imagine I’d be getting a bit bored by now.
 But here’s the thing.
 I’m more inspired, more excited and more committed to making photographs now than ever before.
 And those photographs are better for it.
 The next bend in the road, the next hill, the next sunrise or sunset, the next county or country.
 There’s always the next ‘something’ to get me out of bed in the morning and keep me awake at night.